Nyveon/is-it-a-weekday/README.md

  - All logic is contained in the `weekday()` function.
  - Only letter comparisons are used (No dictionaries with name - boolean pairs or anything like that)
  - Add the names in that language to the testing part of the main section.

+## WHY?

+I realized all days in english end in y, and all week-days in spanish end in s.
+What a neat coincidence am I right?